How To Discover A New Species

 Beautiful but imposing

-That white tissue is Kurt’s DIY Diffuser.
-He says , “Direct, undiffused light is harsh and unpleasant, but to make things worse, most insects are shiny and reflective.
+That white tissue is a DIY Diffuser.
+“Direct, undiffused light is harsh and unpleasant, but to make things worse, most insects are shiny and reflective.
 With poorly diffused light, you’ll get blown highlights.”

 No, we’re not hunting for insects but no one wants bad results.
 So grab some tissues because we’ll need a lot of photos!
 And take careful notes about where we took these photos.